-Another international offering, Chef David brings his unique take on sandwiches and salads from Windsor to Detroit.
+Another international offering, Chef David brings his vision of fine dining in a sandwich from Windsor to Detroit.
 The basic elements are there - the bread, the meats, and the bread - but the sandwiches are anything but ordinary.

 Detroit Shipping Company is a 10,000 square foot structure constructed using 21 refurbished shipping containers.
 The goal was to take something seasoned and well-traveled and give it a new life.
 A bit of a metaphor for the city.
 The structure has 19 40' containers, 3 20' containers.
 There are 88 cuts in the containers, rimmed by over 19 tons of steel.
 The building is two levels, half indoor, and half outdoor.

 The first floor interior features five restaurant containers, Bar 01, bathrooms and a courtyard for seating.